GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 specified time window.
 Default: 5 attempts

-`idv_send_link_attempt_window_in_minutes` - The length of time to consider when determining whether a user is rate-limited.
+`idv_send_link_attempt_window_in_minutes` - The length of time to consider when determining whether a user is rate limited.
 Default: 10 minutes

 ### How to trigger